-How Do I Determine My Company's Fiscal Year?
+How to Determine Your Company's Fiscal Year

 What is a Fiscal Year?

 Every business has a fiscal year.
 A company's fiscal year is its financial year; it is any twelve-month period that the company uses for accounting purposes.
 The fiscal year is expressed by stating the year-end date.
-A fiscal year end can be the end of any quarter — March 31, June 30, September 30, or December 31.
+A fiscal year end can be the end of any quarter such as March 31, June 30, September 30, or December 31.

 To confuse the issue, the IRS says a fiscal year is "12 consecutive months ending on the last day of any month except December 31st."
 The IRS distinguishes "fiscal year" from "tax year," stating that a tax year can be either fiscal year or the calendar year.

 What is the Difference Between a Fiscal Year and a Tax Year?

 A tax year is the designation of a year used by the IRS for tax purposes.
 The IRS says,

 A “tax year” is an annual accounting period for keeping records and reporting income and expenses.